Camera Settings & Manual Mode Guide

 Usually the problem comes down to how your camera measures light.

 Your camera's light meter is trying to help, but it can be fooled by bright backgrounds, dark subjects, and high contrast scenes.
-Understanding how your camera "sees" light helps you predict when it will need correction.
+Understanding how your camera's light meter works helps you predict when it will need correction, and if your shots are consistently coming out too dark or too bright, that guide will help you troubleshoot what is going wrong.

 Entry Level